codership/documentation/galeracluster/source/kb/sst-fails-sql-syntax-error.rst

 .. rst-class:: article-stats

-   Length: 789 words; Updated: November 7, 2019; Category: State Transfers; Type: Troubleshooting
+   Length: 789 words; Published: April 1, 2014; Updated: November 7, 2019; Category: State Transfers; Type: Troubleshooting

 When a new node joins a cluster, since it has no data, it will request data from the cluster.
 This node is known as the joiner.
 One of the nodes that's already part of the cluster and synchronized, will provide the joiner with a full copy of all of the databases.
 This node is know as a donor.
 It will use the :term:`State Snapshot Transfer` (SST) method to provide a full data copy to the new node.